Commonly asked questions

-This guide is for when setup for TCPShield is failing.
-This checklist will give you a list of things to double check to ensure everything is configured correctly.
+This guide is for when the setup for TCPShield is failing.
+This checklist will give you a list of things to double-check to ensure everything is configured correctly.

 Are you confident your backend server is accepting connections?
-Ensure the correct port that BungeeCord / Spigot is running on is open and property set in the panel.
+Ensure the correct port that BungeeCord / Spigot is running on is open and matches what you have in the backend set on our panel.

 Are you trying to join the backend IP directly?
-The TCPShield plugin blocks this intentionally.
+The TCPShield plugin (and proxy protocol) blocks this intentionally.

 Does your backend set have the expected IP addresses in the panel?

 Does your firewall accept connections from the TCPShield network?
 List